 657-1.2(17A,147,155A,272C) Description and organization of board.
 The board is comprised of five pharmacist members, one certified pharmacy technician member, and two representatives of the general public, all appointed by the governor.
-An administrative staff headed by a board-appointed executive director assists board members.
+An administrative staff headed by a public health director-appointed executive director assists board members.